Jebi Mather

-Jebi Mather is a politician and social activist hailing from Kerala state in India.
+Jebi Mather (born 19 August 1978) is an Indian politician and social activist.
 She is currently a Member of Parliament in the Rajya Sabha, the upper house of the Indian Parliament, representing Kerala state.
 She is the current President of Kerala Pradesh Mahila Congress, a regional branch of All India Mahila Congress She is a Committee Member of Indian National Congress.
 She has been elected unopposed as Member of Parliament to the Rajya Sabha on 4 April 2022.